harshabose/genetic_optimisation/README.md

 # genetic_optimisation C++ header file
 **A versatile genetic optimisation tool for engineering design optimisation.**

-The motivation to create a custom genetic optimisation tool is that many public optimisation libraries, such as NLOPT, lack the ability to handle high number of optimisation variables and different data types, making them sub-optimal for engineering design optimisation.
+Introducing an adaptable genetic optimization tool tailored for engineering design optimization challenges.
+The need for a custom solution arises from the limitations of existing public optimization libraries, like NLOPT, which struggle when dealing with a high number of variables and diverse data types, making them less effective for engineering design optimization.

-This header file allows for practically limitless number of optimisation variables with different data type and supports unlimited linear and non-linear equality and inequality constraints, ideal for engineering design optimisation.
+My header file, located at [include/genetic_optimisation.h], overcomes these challenges.
+It empowers you with the ability to handle any number of optimization variables, each with different data types.
+Moreover, it seamlessly accommodates an unlimited number of linear and non-linear equality and inequality constraints – a perfect fit for engineering design optimization scenarios.
+The code was developed with rapid performance and low memory overhead in mind, allowing integration into wide range of projects.

-The header file is located at [include/genetic_optimisation.h](https://github.com/harshabose/genetic_optimisation/blob/main/include/genetic_optimisation.h).
-Just copy paste the file into your directory and include in your code.
-Simple as that.
+The implementation is user-friendly – just copy and paste the file into your project directory, and include it in your code.

-The tool was tested on several benchmark optimsation test functions including rastrigin function and ackley function and resulted in accurate converge within few thousand iterations with tolerance 0.00001.
+Our tool has undergone rigorous testing on various benchmark optimization test functions, including the Rastrigin and Ackley functions with accurate convergence achieved within a few hundred iterations, with a tolerance of 0.00001.

-The tool was also tested on conceptual optimisation of propulsion system configuration and propeller design on eVTOL in climb.
-The results are as below.
+Additionally, the tool has been applied to real-world engineering challenges - conceptual optimization tasks of propulsion system configuration and propeller design of eVTOL in climb segment.
+The outcomes are documented for your reference.

-To facilitate the above engineering design optimisation problem, several other tools were developed which heavily rely on public libraries and tools such as pybind11 and aerospacesandbox.
-So do not expect other files to work on your setup.
+To perform the above mentioned engineering design optimization tests, several supporting tools were developed.
+Note that these auxiliary files heavily rely on popular public libraries and tools like python, pybind11 and aerospacesandbox.
+As a result, compatibility may vary depending on your setup.